 No matter what the occasion, most knitters appreciate getting knitting tools and supplies as a gift.
 Whether you're looking for a special something for a fellow crafter or want to provide a few pointers to your loved ones (just direct them to this page), here are some great ideas for knitting related gifts.

 Of course the most basic and wonderful gift you can get a knitter is yarn.
 Whether you go for one perfect skein of a luscious wool or cashmere, a fun novelty yarn or enough balls to make a big project, more yarn for the stash is always appreciated.
 You might just even get your gift back in the form of a knit scarf or another fun knit item.
 Check out my yarn reviews for some great options, or browse the yarn shop on your own.

 pattern you find online) and buy all the materials required to make a project -- the yarn, needles, notions, etc. Throw in a copy of the book or print out the pattern, put it all in a pretty bag or basket, and you're done!

-5. Yarn SwiftA yarn swift is a handy tool that makes winding a ball from a skein of yarn that much easier.
-The swift is your hands while you wind the yarn into a ball with the help of a ball winder (see below).
+A yarn swift is a handy tool that makes winding a ball from a skein of yarn that much easier.
+The swift is your hands while you wind the yarn into a ball with the help of a ball winder (see below)

 The perfect gift to go along with a yarn swift is a ball winder, which makes quick work of getting the yarn off the swift and into a ball.
 If you have other crafty friends who want to go in on a gift together, getting someone a swift and winder is a very thoughtful gift (and maybe your friend will even let you use them).